 The Danish species suggests a connection between the North Sea Basin and the

 Australian region.
-It was recently established and described as Tatara danica
+It has been established and described as Tatara danica

 Schnetler & Petit, 2006.